gjoncas/Artificial-Philosophy/eodermdrome/eodermdrome.md

 This project can be further extended to eodermdromic phrases or sentences.
 <br>Here, the vertices of the graph are not letters, but words.
 <br>An example is: “March in students.
 March past in May.
 Past students may march.”

-It would be interesting to write a program to find eodermdromic phrases in any given corpus.
+<br>It would be interesting to write a program to find eodermdromic phrases in any given corpus.
 <br>Another idea is Oulipian short stories embodying interesting graph theoretic properties.

+Eodermdromes can also be applied to non-phonetic writing such as Chinese or Japanese.
+<br>Kennedy, Wexler, & Bloom (1980: 138) give an example from classical Chinese: 「知吾：唯足无，知唯无，吾足知。」
+<br>Their translation: “That I know self denotes: just to fill nothing and to know nothing is to satisfy myself.”
+<br>Note that here, the last 知 (zhī) is a <a href="http://ce.linedict.com/#/cnen/entry/34d96795a7384618acb90144b43d025e">通假字</a> (phonetic loan character) for 智 (zhì).
+<br>Due to the sparse vocabulary of classical Chinese, other cases can likely be found ‘in the wild’.
+<br>Tentative Chinese translation: 巡回文 (xúnhuíwén) — cf. 回文, the word for palindrome

 &nbsp;